 Additional Information for Non-Attending Students

-Non-attending students must support the same program as those attending, in particular by using the materials available on the Moodle platform and coordinating with the teacher and his assistants.
+Non-attending students will have to support the same program as attending students, helping in particular with the materials available on the Moodle platform and coordinating with the teacher and his assistants.

 - Course books

 As for attending students.

 Come per gli studenti frequentanti.
 Per i non frequentanti la prova farà però riferimento ai testi indicati nel programma didattico.